Charles III: Early life, family, and education

-Charles was born at 9:14 pm on 14 November 1948, during the reign of his maternal grandfather, King George VI, as the first child of Princess Elizabeth, Duchess of Edinburgh (later Queen Elizabeth II), and Philip, Duke of Edinburgh.
-He was delivered by caesarean section at Buckingham Palace.
-He was christened Charles Philip Arthur George on 15 December 1948 in the Music Room of Buckingham Palace by the Archbishop of Canterbury, Geoffrey Fisher.
+Charles was born at 9:14 pm on 14 November 1948 by caesarean section at Buckingham Palace, during the reign of his maternal grandfather, King George VI.
+He was the first child of Princess Elizabeth, Duchess of Edinburgh (later Queen Elizabeth II), and Philip, Duke of Edinburgh.
+He was christened Charles Philip Arthur George on 15 December in the Music Room at Buckingham Palace by the archbishop of Canterbury, Geoffrey Fisher.
 (Note: He was reportedly named "Charles" after his godfather Haakon VII of Norway (born Prince Carl of Denmark), who was called "Uncle Charles" by Elizabeth II.)
 (Note: Prince Charles's godparents were: the King of the United Kingdom (his maternal grandfather); the King of Norway (his paternal cousin twice removed and maternal great-great-uncle by marriage, for whom Charles's great-great-uncle the Earl of Athlone stood proxy); Queen Mary (his maternal great-grandmother); Princess Margaret (his maternal aunt); Prince George of Greece and Denmark (his paternal great-uncle, for whom the Duke of Edinburgh stood proxy); the Dowager Marchioness of Milford Haven (his paternal great-grandmother); the Lady Brabourne (his cousin); and the Hon David Bowes-Lyon (his maternal great-uncle).)
+He has three younger siblings: Anne (born 1950), Andrew (born 1960), and Edward (born 1964).

-George VI died on 6 February 1952 and Charles's mother acceded to the throne as Elizabeth II; Charles immediately became the heir apparent.
-Under a charter of Edward III in 1337, and as the monarch's eldest son, he automatically assumed the traditional titles of Duke of Cornwall and, in the Scottish peerage, the titles Duke of Rothesay, Earl of Carrick, Baron of Renfrew, Lord of the Isles and Prince and Great Steward of Scotland.
-On 2 June 1953 he attended his mother's coronation at Westminster Abbey.
+George VI died on 6 February 1952, after which Charles's mother acceded to the throne as Elizabeth II and he became heir apparent.
+Under a charter issued by Edward III in 1337, and as the monarch's eldest son, he automatically assumed the titles of Duke of Cornwall and, in the Scottish peerage, Duke of Rothesay, Earl of Carrick, Baron of Renfrew, Lord of the Isles, and Prince and Great Steward of Scotland.
+He attended his mother's coronation at Westminster Abbey on 2 June 1953.
+He was later created Prince of Wales in 1958.

-When Charles turned five, Catherine Peebles was appointed as governess to oversee his education at Buckingham Palace.
-He then commenced classes at Hill House School in West London in November 1956.
-Charles was the first heir apparent to attend school, rather than be educated by a private tutor.
-He did not receive preferential treatment from the school's founder and headmaster, Stuart Townend, who advised the Queen to have Charles train in football, because the boys were never deferential to anyone on the football field.
-Charles subsequently attended two of his father's former schools: Cheam School in Hampshire, from 1958, followed by Gordonstoun in Moray, beginning classes there in April 1962.
-He later became patron of Gordonstoun in May 2024.
+When Charles was five, Catherine Peebles was appointed as his governess to oversee his education at Buckingham Palace.
+He began attending Hill House School in West London in November 1956, becoming the first heir apparent to be educated at a school rather than by private tutors.
+He did not receive preferential treatment from the school's founder and headmaster, Stuart Townend, who encouraged the Queen to have Charles train in football, noting that boys on the pitch were never deferential to anyone.
+Charles later attended two of his father's former schools: Cheam School in Hampshire from 1958, followed by Gordonstoun in Moray in Scotland, where he began classes in April 1962.
+He became patron of Gordonstoun in May 2024.